 After it’s done, you can check that everything is working correctly by visiting your website URL/domain.

-Next, if you choose WordPress.org to edit your site, you’ll need to choose a theme, which basically determines the layout and style of your website.
+Next, you’ll need to choose a WordPress theme.
+A theme basically determines the layout and style of your website.

 My advice is to find a theme that looks most like the layout you envision for your website so that you don’t have to do as much tweaking and editing to get that perfect look